linomp/linomp/README.md

 # Welcome :coffee:

 - Hi.
-I'm Lino, an ecuadorian dev currently based in Italy.
+I'm Lino, an ecuadorian dev with roots in Mechanical Engineering.

 - You may notice that my entire personality is based on: programming, being ecuadorian, brutal/experimental music and my cats.